DimaVaneka/todo_bulletproof_rest/README.md

-Build TODO CRUD rest API with typescript + Express.js + Sequelize + Sqlite3
+TODO CRUD REST API with TypeScript + Express.js + Sequelize + MySQL
+This is a simple TODO CRUD REST API built using TypeScript, Express.js, Sequelize, and MySQL.
+It allows users to perform CRUD operations on TODO items.